Like many others, Dan Levinson moved from New York to Westport when his children were young. He thought it would be a great place to raise kids.

 “It was beautiful,” Dan says.
 “We had quality time, and closure.
 There was acceptance and peace.”

-Longtime civic volunteer and political activist Estelle Margolis, for example, prepared well for her own death.
-Her grandson will write her story.
-Rev. Alison Patton and her husband Craig would like to tell the story of someone still living, now making preparations before death.
+Longtime civic volunteer and political activist Margolis, for example, prepared well for her own death.
+Her grandson wrote her story.

-Someone told Dan, “Your father gave you his life.
+The title — In Death, the Gift of Life — comes from something someone told Dan Levinson: “Your father gave you his life.
 And he gave you his death.”